georgia-tech-db/evadb/README.md

 - 📦 Built-in caching to eliminate redundant model invocations across queries
 - ⌨️ First-class support for PyTorch and HuggingFace models
 - 🐍 Installable via pip and fully implemented in Python

+## Demo

+Here are some illustrative EVA-backed applications (all of them are Jupyter notebooks that can be opened in Google Colab):

+ * 🔮 <a href="https://evadb.readthedocs.io/en/stable/source/tutorials/03-emotion-analysis.html">Examining the emotion palette of actors in a movie</a>
+ * 🔮 <a href="https://evadb.readthedocs.io/en/stable/source/tutorials/02-object-detection.html">Analysing traffic flow at an intersection </a>
+ * 🔮 <a href="https://evadb.readthedocs.io/en/stable/source/tutorials/01-mnist.html">Classifying images based on their content</a>
+ * 🔮 <a href="https://github.com/georgia-tech-db/license-plate-recognition">Recognizing license plates </a>
+ * 🔮 <a href="https://github.com/georgia-tech-db/toxicity-classification">Analysing toxicity of social media memes </a>

 ## Documentation